-The complete Dockerfile can be found here.
+The source archive with the Dockerfile can be downloaded from here.
 Let us go through it line by line.

 installs the basic image of Ubuntu 16.04 LTS into our Docker image.
 The basic image does not contain all the packages needed for a Yocto build.
 We install the missing packages with the next line.

 RUN apt-get update && apt-get -y install gawk wget git-core \

 libsdl1.2-dev xterm tar locales

 In Ubuntu, /bin/sh is a link to /bin/dash.
 The dash shell does not support the source command.
 However, we need the source command in the very last line of the Dockerfile.
 We replace dash by bash with

 RUN rm /bin/sh && ln -s bash /bin/sh

 The Yocto build fails, if the Linux system does not configure a UTF8-capable locale.
 The next three lines catch up on this omission.

 ENV LC_ALL en_US.UTF-8

 The name of our example project is cuteradio.
 We use the same name for the build user and build group out of convenience.
 The next two lines set environment variables, which are used later in the Dockerfile.